ibm-s390-linux/s390-tools/rust/pvattest/README.md

 ### Synopsis
 `pvattest create [OPTIONS] --host-key-document <FILE> --output <FILE> --arpk <FILE> <--no-verify|--cert <FILE>>`
 ### Description
-Create an attestation measurement request Create attestation measurement requests to attest an IBM Secure Execution guest.
+Create an attestation measurement request.
+Create attestation measurement requests to attest an IBM Secure Execution guest.
 Only build attestation requests in a trusted environment such as your Workstation.
 To avoid compromising the attestation do not publish the attestation request protection